silentgameplays/Simple-Debian-Setup/README.md

 # NB!
 In case of "A start job is running for update the operating system while offline" on Debian-based systems during updates while dual-booting press E then F10 and wait for the update process to finish.

-Ok, thank you, happy gaming and streaming on Debian.
+Ok, thank you, happy gaming and streaming on pure Debian.
 Hopefully same settings will work on the future Debian distros!
 Enjoy!
 #gimalaji_blake